-voestalpine Edelstahl GmbH manufactures tool steel and other specialty steels for customers worldwide.
-It offers high performance metals, such as hot and cold work steel; plastic molding, valve, powder-metallurgy, and special engineering steel; nickel-based alloys; high-alloyed steel; and cold rolled and hot rolled strip steel.
-The company also offers special forgings products, such as closed die components made of titanium and nickel-based alloys.
-It serves automotive branch, energy generation sector, machinery manufacturers, consumer goods producers, aircraft manufacturers, and other industry segments.
-The company sells its products through its wholly owned sales companies in the European ...
+voestalpine Edelstahl GmbH manufactures tool steel and other specialty steel products for customers worldwide.
+It offers high performance metals, such as hot and cold work steel; high-speed, plastic molding, valve, powder-metallurgy, and special engineering steel; nickel-based alloys; high-alloyed steel; special grades; and cold rolled and hot rolled strip steel.
+The company also offers special forgings products, such as closed die components made of titanium and nickel-based alloys, as well as high/medium/low alloy steel.
+It serves automotive branch and energy generation sectors, including the oil and gas industry, machinery manufacturers, consumer goods producers, aircraft manufacturers, a...

 Founded in 1991

 Voestalpine Edelstahl GmbH Announces Earnings Results for the First Quarter Ended June 30, 2016

 Aug 9 16

 Voestalpine Edelstahl GmbH announced earnings results for the first quarter ended June 30, 2016.
 For the quarter, the company’s revenue is at EUR 2.8 billion against EUR 3 billion a year ago.
 Operating result (EBITDA) falls from EUR 527 million to EUR 334 million a year ago.
 Profit from operations (EBIT) is reduced from EUR 368 million compared to EUR 168 million a year ago.
 Profit before tax at EUR 139 million is 57.7% below the previous year.
 Unadjusted profit after tax falls by 63.5% to EUR 106 million, while adjusted decline is down from EUR 152 million to EUR 109 million.

 voestalpine Edelstahl GmbH Presents at 14th International Stainless & Special Steel Summit, Oct-08-2015 09:00 AM